How to Clean a Bobsweep Robot Vacuum

 The video shows a bObsweep Pethair, but the steps are exactly the same for a standard bObsweep.

-Step 1: Main Brush Maintenance
+Main Brush Maintenance

 Whenever you notice large amounts of dirt collected on the main brush, remove it for cleaning.